4.86 from 7 votes

 No

-Whenever I’m craving a simple, comforting weeknight meal, I whip up this prawn and chorizo pasta.
-It’s made with a delicious, aglio e olio inspired sauce (parsley, lemon &ย garlic), quick-cooking prawns and of course, the pasta shape that’s always superior with seafood- this had to be a prawn and chorizo linguine dish.
+Whenever I’m craving a simple, comforting weeknight meal, I make prawn and chorizo pasta.
+It is made with a delicious, aglio e olio inspired sauce, quick-cooking prawns, and the pasta shape that’s always superior with seafood: linguine.
+If you love this prawn chorizo pasta, you should definitely try my Delicious Marry Me Shrimp Pasta next.

 Close up of king prawns and chorizo in linguine with green herbs and lemon wedges in a large pan.